mtnmunuklu/bavul/README.md

 ## Features

-bavul offers the following features:
+Bavul offers the following features:

 - Collect and store vulnerability information from various sources
 - API service for retrieving vulnerability information